Johannestampere/Johannestampere/README.md

 ## Hey!

 My name is Johannes, and I'm a 2nd year honours CS student at the University of Waterloo.
-I'm interested in all kinds of stuff, but my main areas of expertise are currently full-stack development and data analysis.
 I love to consistently gain knowledge, develop stuff that actually have a real-world impact, and learn from other engineers.
 I'm always open to collab and work on cool stuff, so hit me up if you have anything in mind!

 ### 🔗 You can reach me here: